webdiscus/pug-loader/README.md

 };
 ```

-Bind the file `webpack.config.js` in the Angular config file `angular.json`:
+Bind the file `webpack.config.js` in the Angular config `angular.json`:
 ```js
 {
   ...